This Version Posted: August 4, 2020

 Clean frequently touched surfaces twice per day

-- In addition to routine cleaning, surfaces that have frequent contact with hands should be cleaned and disinfected twice per day and when visibly dirty.
+- In addition to routine cleaning, high-touch surfaces should be cleaned and disinfected twice per day and when visibly dirty.

-- Examples include doorknobs, elevator buttons, light switches, toilet handles, counters, hand rails, touch screen surfaces and keypads.
+- High-touch surfaces can include: doorknobs, elevator buttons, light switches, toilet handles, counters, hand rails, touch screen surfaces and keypads.

 - In addition to routine cleaning, check with your organization for any specific protocols for cleaning for COVID-19.